microsoft/azure-orbital-space-sdk/docs/architecture/runtime-framework/platform-services/deployment.md

 ### Deploying an Application or Service

-The deployment process for an application or service, as illustrated in the sequence diagram below, begins with ground control uploading the container image for the application or service to be deployed.
+The deployment process for an application or service, as illustrated in the sequence diagram below, begins with ground control uploading the container image(s) for the application or service to be deployed.
+The application's deployment YAML is then uploaded, which defines a [Kubernetes Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) that specifies the application infrastructure to be deployed.
 This is then followed by an upload of a deployment schedule file, which contains applications lifecycle metadata used by the deployment platform service.

 After processing the schedule file, the deployment platform service proceeds to deploy and start the application at its scheduled deployment time.
 Upon completion of the application, or at the application's scheduled time of removal, the deployment platform service stops and removes the application from the runtime framework.